Former Labor Prime Minister Paul Keating once opined that Free Trade:

 The shutdown of Australia's auto sector, despite increased population and hence demand, was an inevitible consequence of decades of gradual cuts to import tariffs on cars.
 Auto manufacturing was the jewel in the crown of Australia's manufacturing sector, we were one of a small number of countries that could build a car from scratch.
 Losing this industry will be to our detriment for decades to come, and it could have been prevented so easily.

-Meanwhile mining has seen enormous growth, yet is an inherantly unsustainable industry owing to the finite nature of deposits of resources.
+Meanwhile mining has seen enormous growth, yet for many minerals it is an inherantly unsustainable industry owing to the finite nature of deposits of resources.
 Tourism has seen large growth too, again an inherently unsustainable (and low skills) sector that doesn't always deliver stable employment outcomes.

 Where technical innovation is concerned, there's little place for innovation to go to in Australia once it's been developed in a university or government laboratory.
-Why should other countries benefit from our own discoveries, often expensive to make?
-Our scientists often find their best opportunities overseas, and the vast majority of technological products consumed in Australia are imported - many of them of poor quality, which hurts sustainability and imposes a high recycling burden on the importer.
+Why should other countries be the main economic beneficiaries of our own discoveries, often expensive to make?
+Our scientists and engineers often find their best opportunities overseas, and the vast majority of technological products consumed in Australia are imported - many of them of poor quality, which hurts sustainability and imposes a high recycling burden on the importer.

 Free trade is not taking this country in the right direction.
-We export dirt and import cars, phones, batteries and computers.
-We cater for tourists in every way possible but our scientists struggle to find work.
+We export various forms of dirt and import cars, phones, batteries and computers.
+We cater for tourists in every way possible but our technical people struggle to find work.
 Australia should recognise that import tariffs serve an important purpose, and have both economic and moral justification, and that continuing with free trade as an automatic principle is not a wise philosophy.